nhoudelot/demosdebs/linux/demos/d/drfungi-by-fit/debian/drfungi-by-fit.6.md

 drfungi-by-fit [*options*]

 # DESCRIPTION
-Dr Fungi  is a demonstration released by Fit, released in 2002
+Dr Fungi is a demo released by Fit, released in october 2002 Ended 1st at iQuest 2002

+Marq [Code]
+manu [Graphics]
+roz [Music]

 A quick funk production for macscene.org's iQuest 2002 compo.
 Haxored together in less than 60 hours.
 Originally for Mac OS X, versions for